ImJayStation

-Jason Matthew Ethier, commonly known as ImJayStation or JayStation, is a Canadian Internet personality and former YouTuber, noted for controversial content produced between 2015 until 2021.
+Jason Matthew Ethier (born February 14, 1990), better known as ImJayStation or JayStation, is a Canadian Internet personality and YouTuber, noted for controversial content produced between 2015 until 2021.
+He is primarily well known for his "3 AM challenges", a subgenre of prank videos which are stylized parodies of paranormal reality TV shows.
+He is also known for his Ouija board videos, fake creepypasta calls, and unboxing videos, among others.

-Internet career and personal life
+Biography

 Arrests for trespassing and YouTube growth

 Ethier began his YouTube channel in 2015 as JayStation, showcasing controversial content that included him allegedly breaking and entering into empty homes, stadiums and office buildings overnight (although some instances of these were later revealed to have been staged).
 In 2016, Jason was arrested by Ottawa police for trespassing as evidenced by the videos he posted, which led to demonetization of his YouTube channel.
-He resurfaced under the channel name "ImJayStation" later in 2016, having reuploaded much of his previous content, except that related to his trespassing charges.
+He returned as "ImJayStation" in late 2016, reuploading most content except material tied to his trespassing charges.

 In 2018, approaching 2 million YouTube subscribers, Jason was arrested at Florida's Walt Disney World and was charged with trespassing and resisting arrest.
 He later called for a boycott of Walt Disney World and threatened legal action.

 Attempt to contact deceased celebrities

-In 2019, Jason attracted controversy once more due to a series of videos in which he attempt to contact deceased celebrities through paranormal means (notably Ouija and "spirit boxes") at 3:00 am.
+In 2019, Jason attracted controversy once more due to a series of videos in which he attempted to contact deceased celebrities through paranormal means (notably Ouija and "spirit boxes") at 3:00 am.
 He received a particularly negative response to a video wherein Jason apologized for capitalizing on the deaths of well-known figures and criticized other internet personalities for doing the same, despite this message being contradicted by the clickbait title of the same posted video, referencing the recent suicide of YouTuber Etika.